parthobardhan/greenplum-predicate-pushdown/README.md

 ```

 4. executepush.sh contains the path of your Oracle client libraries and the predicate that you want pushed to Oracle.
-Here we are pushing the Name field and the value we want
+Here we are pushing the Name field and the value we want. \b
 Note: LD_LIBRARY_PATH (or corresponding variable) in the script below needs to be customized for OS which runs on your greenplum master instance.
 Here it has been customized for a CentOS

-# Case 1: When predicate exists in Oracle DB
+## Case 1: When predicate exists in Oracle DB

 $ cat executepush.sh